rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

   for other segment types' growth from one another) and simulating photosynthesis as an electrical circuit (enabling sugar storage in the form of root vegetables, for example).
-- Concrete brick destruction mechanics was implemented.
+- Concrete brick destruction mechanics were implemented.
   Dust particles for the animation that appears upon breaking, as well as the debris, were also added to the game.
 - Saving and loading are almost complete.